aiven/devportal/docs/products/opensearch/howto/sample-dataset.rst

 Get data mapping with Python
 ----------------------------
-When the data has been sent to OpenSearch cluster on :ref:`load the data with Python <load-data-with-python>`, no data structure was specified.
+When we sent the data to OpenSearch cluster on :ref:`load the data with Python <load-data-with-python>`, no data structure was specified.
-This is possible because OpenSearch has `dynamic mapping feature <https://opensearch.org/docs/latest/opensearch/rest-api/index-apis/create-index/#mappings>`_ that automatically add the fields to their type mapping.
+This is possible because OpenSearch uses **dynamic mapping** to automatically add the fields to their type mapping.

-To check the mapping definition, we will use ``get_mapping`` method with the index name as argument.
+Use ``get_mapping`` method with the index name as the argument to check the mapping definition of your data.

 .. code:: python